m1-llie/m1-llie.github.io/_pages/about.md

 In my free time, I am into table tennis, running, science fictions, and livehouse band performance.

-<span style="color:#8b0000;word-break: break-all;">I am applying to Ph.D. programs for 2025 Fall, with a focus on Security / SE.
-I would appreciate any information you can [provide](https://forms.gle/AePyPfaubzpnghCS6)!</span>

 # News
 - *12/2024*: &nbsp;Remembrall is accepted to ISSTA'25.
 Let's meet in Trondheim, Norway next June. 🎉